America – Performing Live

 America’s most famous song, 1971’s Horse With No Name written by Dewey Bunnell when he was just 18, has had its lyrics endlessly examined over its meaning.
 Many people thought the song was about heroin addiction because “horse” is drug culture slang for heroin.

 According to John Corbett and his web site about America, Bunnell says the song was actually a kind of abstract summation of everything he was missing about the States while he was living abroad.
 He said:

 “I really do like the desert a lot and ‘Horse With No Name’ was written while I was sitting in a room in England on a grey drizzly day — those last few years we were there it seemed like the sun never came out!”
 There is a visionary feeling to the song also: “It was at first just the two-dimensional version brought into the desert, and then the last verse has something to do with an ecological thing.
 The actual horse didn’t have much to do with it; it was representative of freedom or something, because it had no name and it just ran away at the end!”

 An interesting sidelight is that if you ask a casual rock fan who performs Horse With No Name, more than half the time they will say Neil Young!

 America is still actively touring, minus Dan Peek who left the band in 1977 and became a born-again Christian.
 Peek continued his musical career in the Contemporary Christian genre and died in his sleep as a result of fibrinous pericarditis at the age of 60 on July 24, 2011.

-To show America at their artistic height, here are three video’s of them performing live on the German television show Musikladen from 1975.
-The great thing here is that you get to see Bunnell, Peek and Beckley each take a turn on lead vocals.
+To show America at their artistic height, here are two video’s of them performing live on the German television show Musikladen from 1975 and one from 1977.
+The great thing here is that you get to hear Bunnell, Peek and Beckley each take a turn on lead vocals.